NEW STONE RELIEFS FROM KUBACHI – ARCHITECTURAL DETAILS OF THE 14TH–15TH CENTURIES WITH GRAPHIC SUBJECTS

 Relief №8.
 A large relief (46x48 cm) of a rectangular shape is embedded in the masonry wall of the western facade of the second floor of O. Shirpaev’s house in the middle district of Kubachi (Fig. 8).
 On it, in its middle part, a heraldic composition of winged animals facing each other is carved.
 It is difficult to determine their

 appearance due to the stylization and the fact that their heads are lacking.
-The relief had been discovered in the ruins of an old building and inserted into the masonry of the wall for decorative purposes during the construction of the house, approximately at the end of the 19
+The relief had been discovered in the ruins of an old building and inserted into the masonry of the wall for decorative purposes during the construction of the house, approximately at the end of the 19th century.

 The animals are depicted in profile, crouching on their hind legs.
 From the forelimbs and from the shoulder blades, wings with longitudinal relief stripes extend upward in a curved shape.
 The wings protruding behind the back are pointed at the ends.
 In the upper part of the heraldic composition, opposite the heads of the animals, there are half-trefoils, finished with curled indentations.
 The animals themselves are put in a relief frame, the upper middle ends of which converge and form a sharp ledge.